Question: What is Title 20?

 Most of these pumps use technologies developed for hybrid/electric cars and are much more energy efficient even when operating at the speed of a conventional single-speed motor (3,450 rpm).
 Often, older pumps waste energy by running at a speed higher than what is required.
 Many variable speed pumps can run at custom speeds (e.g., 2,750 rpm) to move the same amount of water with less effort/energy.
 In addition, modern variable speed pumps are significantly quieter.

 Unfortunately, many older automation systems and time clocks were not designed to run variable speed pumps.
 Each pool is different and there are now many companies competing to bring out solutions that comply with these new regulations.
-For example, the SNTech Infinity motor is a replacement motor that will start at a higher speed for two hours and then automatically switch to a lower speed without upgrades to the control system/timer.

 I’ve found that there are usually several options for every pool and it’s best to discuss your needs with a pool professional familiar with your pool to find the best solution for you.